Prices do not include optional tours, and gratuities for guides/tour managers. Land only prices do not include arrival/departure transfers.

 DAY 2, Monday - Arrive in Budapest Arrive in Budapest, capital of Hungary and one of Europe's most enchanting cities.
 After transferring to your hotel, take time to settle in and adjust to your new surroundings before tonight’s orientation meeting with your Tour Manager at approximately 6 pm on the adventure that lies ahead.
 Afterwards, join your fellow travelers for a Welcome Dinner at a local restaurant.
 We recommend that you select flights which arrive in your destination no later than 4 pm or earlier, if possible

 DAY 3, Tuesday - Cooking Lesson, Tour Budapest Begin the day with a walk through a local market with your guide.
 Here, shop like a native for ingredients needed to prepare a typical Hungarian meal.
 Then, travel to a nearby professional kitchen to learn how to cook traditional Hungarian dishes.
 After the cooking lesson, reward yourself with a 3-course lunch that you and your fellow travelers have created.
 In the afternoon, embark on a city tour that takes you to Pest with a chance to view the Parliament, Royal Palace and Heroes' Square.
 You will cross the Danube River on the Elizabeth Bridge into the Buda Hills.
-View Castle Hill with its 13th century Matthias Coronation Church.
+Arrive at Castle Hill and visit its 13th century Matthias Coronation Church, one of the most unique churches in Europe.
 From Fisherman's Bastion, enjoy a panoramic view of the city.
 Later, return to your hotel and spend the evening at leisure

 Meals: Breakfast, Lunch